 When compiling your applicant tracking system list of features, you'll want to write down your current pain points with the hiring process.
 Do you have trouble attracting candidates?
 Do you need it to be easier for your team to collaborate on hiring?
 Are you spending too much time on emails?
 Knowing what problems you face with hiring will help you figure out what key features your company needs, and do an applicant tracking system comparison that's useful.

-What is typical applicant tracking system pricing?
+What is the typical applicant tracking system pricing?

 The typical price for an applicant tracking system ranges from free to $60,000 per year or more for software that is meant for large-scale corporate use.